-The confusion amongst the Apple HomePod users about the music it can play have ended, as recently Apple has added an ‘audio sources’ section to HomePod’s tech specs webpage announcing the lists of all the ways in which the speaker can stream audio.
+The confusion amongst the Apple HomePod users about the music it can play has ended, as recently Apple has added an ‘audio sources’ section to HomePod’s tech specs webpage announcing the lists of all the ways in which the speaker can stream audio.

-Apple music- Users can ask Siri to play any song from the available 45 million songs on Apple music after subscribing.
+Apple Music– Users can ask Siri to play any song from the available 45 million songs on Apple Music after subscribing.

 Beats 1- Users can ask Siri to play Apple’s official radio station.